jvonholle/vonholle_372/Assignments/readme.txt

-this is a quick readme to initialize this folder. there is nothing here yet!
+this is a quick readme to initialize this folder. this is changed from main!!